-Update: I’ve also written some later reflections on CBT entitled “A Re-Evaluation of CBT.”
-The latter post is the culmination of about 6 months of working with conversation partners whose previous experiences were in cognitive therapies.
-Throughout, it should be borne in mind that I consider philosophical practice to bear no significant resemblance to the therapeutic dispensation.
+Update: I’ve written some later reflections on CBT entitled “A Re-Evaluation of CBT.”
+The latter post is the culmination of over a year of working with conversation partners whose previous experiences were in cognitive therapies.
+Throughout, it should be borne in mind that I consider philosophical practice (for more about which, see here) to bear no resemblance to the therapeutic dispensation.

 Kant’s Concept of Critique